-1.3 Stock under Consideration, Harvesting Policy and the Precautionary Approach including: 1.3.1 The precautionary approach 1.3.2 Management targets and limits 1.3.2.1 Harvesting rate and fishing mortality 1.3.2.2 Stock biomass 1.3.2.3 Stock biology and life-cycle (structure and resilience) Further protective measures include area closures (permanent and temporary), mesh regulations and rules for landing of undersized fish.
-These have not been changed, except th management of temporary closures was moved from MFRI to the Directorate last year.
-Refe References: Please refer to the footnotes and references in the summary/background section and the References at the end of this document. rence ement of continui he IRF Fishery Star The tishery continues to remain consistent with the standard
+1.3 Stock under Con sideration, Harves ting Policy and the Precautionary Approach including: 1.3.1 The pre cautionary approa ch 1.3.2 Manage ement targets and limits 1.3.2.1 Harvesting rate a nd fishing mortality 1.3.2.2 Stock biomass 1.3.2.3 Stock biology and life-cycle (structure and resilience) References: Please refer t Please refer to th e footnotes and references in the summary/background section and the Reference section at the en section at the en d of this document.
+Statement of continuing consistency ing consistency The fishery continues to remain consistent with the standard to the IRF Fishery Standard The fishery continues to remain consistent with the standard.